xalvarez/introduction-to-kotlin/README.md

 that Kotlin provides.
 It is meant to be suitable for developers who have never worked with Kotlin before, although being familiar with other object oriented languages could be helpful.

-**Note that I haven't finished working on this workshop yet, so it might not be ready to be re-used yet.**

 ## Presentation

 The presentation slides don't contain all the information required to solve the exercises, as